axai-mx/ansible-drupal-roles/README.md

     edit site.yml
     vagrant up

-At this time the VM will come up with the IP of 192.192.0.8.
-Our road map will parameterize this and other values for greater flexibility.

 The playbooks will configure MySQL, Drupal, Nginx, and PHP-FPM.
-When the run is complete, you can access server (http://192.192.0.8/) to begin the Drupal configuration.
+When the run is complete, you can access server (http://192.168.88.88/) to begin the Drupal configuration.

 Then run the playbook with a remote server instead of a vagrant VM you need to